dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 -   Touching the screen, on a smartphone, tablet or other device that has a touch screen.

-Controllers are discussed in detail elsewhere in the specification.
+Controllers are discussed in detail elsewhere in the specification TBD.
 That discussion includes

 -   how vector values are generated.
 -   how a target zoom box is selected.